tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 # The Invitees

 These eight teams were directly invited to TI8 through a new system Valve implemented this year called the *Dota Pro Circuit* or '*DPC*'.
-Instead of the old, ambiguous, invitation process of 'do pretty good in the five months before TI,' teams were given a new, clearer, invitation process of 'do pretty good in the five months before TI and don't you dare mess with your roster.'
-No one ended up invited by a technicality, but make no mistake, there exists a vast gap in skill between the upper and lower echelons of this top 8.
+Instead of the old, ambiguous, invitation process of 'do pretty good in the five months before TI,' players were given a new, clearer, invitation process of 'do pretty good in the five months before TI and don't you dare mess with your roster.'
+That's not to say any team ended up invited due to a technicality, but make no mistake, there exists a vast gap in skill between the upper and lower tiers of this top 8.

-The beauty of TI is that most of those skill differences go out the window anyway.
+The beauty is most of those skill differences go out the window once you're at The International.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="/blog/img/ti8teams/vpbanner.png" alt="Banner"></p>